 Pros and Cons of Sheet Mulching

-Sheet mulching is particularly popular in California where water conservation is a big issue.
-And conserving water is one of the great perks of a layered garden.
+Sheet mulching is particularly popular in California, where water conservation is a big issue.
+And conserving water is one of the great perks of sheet composting.
 But that’s not the only benefit.
-It’s a way to transform a barren lot into a beautiful raised bed garden, it eliminates weeds, improves your soil, and it’s very low maintenance.

 Is Sheet Mulching Right for You?

-This depends on your goals for your lawn.
-If you want a low maintenance way to transform your yard into a garden, replace a section of it, or repair your soil by replenishing its nutrients, then sheet mulching might be right for you.
-It’s not expensive and it’s great for your soil, but it does require a little planning on your part.
+Everything depends on your goals for your landscape.
+If you want a low-maintenance way to transform your yard into a garden, replace a section of it, or repair your soil by replenishing its nutrients, then sheet mulching might be right for you.
+It’s not expensive and great for your soil, but it requires a little planning on your part.